gndrmnn/nodepool/doc/source/configuration.rst

          If this is provided, it is used to select the image from the cloud provider by ID.

+      .. attr:: image-filters
+         :type: list

+         If provided, this is used to select an AMI by filters.
+If the filters provided match more than one image, the most recent will be returned.
+         `image-filters` are not valid if `image-id` is also specified.

+         Each entry is a dictionary with the following keys

+         .. attr:: Name
+            :type: str
+            :required:

+            The filter name.
+See `Boto describe images`_ for a list of valid filters.

+         .. attr:: Values
+            :type: list
+            :required:

+            A list of str values to filter on

       .. attr:: username
          :type: str